 COVID-19 Health Resources

-- Until June 4, 2020, Aetna will waive member cost sharing for any covered telemedicine visits — regardless of diagnosis.
+- Until June 4, 2020, Aetna waived member cost sharing for any covered telemedicine visits — regardless of diagnosis.

 - Through Aetna's Healing Better program, members who are diagnosed with COVID-19 will receive a care package containing CVS over-the-counter medications to help relieve symptoms.